JAC-CS-Web-Programming-F20/Assignment-1/README.md

 ## 📥 Submission

 Since we'll be using [Git](https://git-scm.com/) and [GitHub Classroom](https://classroom.github.com/) for this assignment, all you need to do to submit is to commit and push your code to the repository.
 Over the course of working on the assignment, you should be committing and pushing as you go.
-I will simply take the last commit that was made before the assignment deadline and grade that one.
+I will simply grade the last commit that was made before the assignment deadline.

 ## 🔨 Setup